Antot-12/Spekulus/documentation.md

 ## 5. Backend & Data Flow

+The application backend uses a hybrid approach:
+1.  **Next.js Server Actions**: The primary method for data fetching and mutations.
+These are server-side functions that can be called directly from client components, simplifying data flow and eliminating the need for most traditional API endpoints.
+2.  **API Routes**: A small number of traditional RESTful API routes are used for specific tasks like file handling and authentication where a dedicated endpoint is more suitable.

 ### 5.1.
 Server Actions (`/src/lib/db/actions.ts`)

-Instead of a traditional REST API, the application uses **Next.js Server Actions**.
-These are functions that execute on the server but can be called directly from client components.
-This simplifies data fetching and mutations.
+These functions execute securely on the server and are the main bridge between the client and the database.

 - **`get...` functions (READ)**:
   - e.g., `getHeroData(lang)`, `getCreators(lang)`, `getDevNoteBySlug(slug)`.
   - These functions query the database using Drizzle and return the requested data.
-They are called from page components (server-side) or client components to fetch initial data.
+They are called from page components (server-side) or client components (`useEffect`) to fetch initial data.

 - **`update...` functions (UPDATE)**:
   - e.g., `updateHeroData(lang, data)`, `updateCreators(lang, data)`.